VectorTA ALMA Indicator Performance

 Real-World Performance Gains

-These optimizations enable processing of millions of data points in real-time, making VectorAlpha ideal for high-frequency trading and large-scale backtesting.
+These optimizations make it possible to process millions of data points in real time, which makes VectorAlpha a good fit for high frequency trading and large scale backtesting.

 Rust